Opleiding 4D biomechanics & performance trainer PRO

 Lunch: bring your own

-The price for a theory participant, without a horse, includes all theoretical and practical components that can be followed without a horse, including the theory exam.
+The price for a theory participant, without a horse, includes all theory and practical components that can be taken without a horse, including the theory exam.

-Register here as a practical participant with horse!
-Register here as a theory participant!
+Register here as a practical participant with a horse!
+GROUP B Register here as a theory participant!

 Data